highjoule/prices_prediction/predict_model - gbm2.md

 # Geometric Brownian Motion

-A common This stochastic process has two components, a long-term trend and a short-term fluctuations.
+This stochastic process has two components, a long-term trend and a short-term fluctuations.
 These two parts are also known as drift and diffusion respectively.
 I will provide very useful information for the understanding of this concept, since that was the base of the developing of this model.
 This [article](https://towardsdatascience.com/simulating-stock-prices-in-python-using-geometric-brownian-motion-8dfd6e8c6b18) results very useful to code GBM.

 ## Drift